sindharta/scripts/README.md

 ## What it does

 - Scans a folder recursively
-- Detects duplicate files using SHA-256 and file size
+- Detects duplicate files using a staged check: file size, then `cksum`, then SHA-256
 - Writes a CSV report grouped by duplicate set
 - Uses the SHA-256 value as the group code shown above each duplicate set
 - Adds an empty row between duplicate groups